 Shortt makes it clear that atheism and agnosticism are “reasonable” world views which Christians must respect, yet he also argues that the Christian faith is dismissed too quickly in the West (but not, he notes, in almost all other countries in the world.)

 By using the word “reasonable”, Shortt indicates that the argument over God’s existence can and should be debated by reasonable people on both sides.

-Shortt concedes that although the number of people “who come to faith as a result of intellectual exchanges alone” is small, an intellectually robust case for Christianity can be made.
+Shortt concedes that although the numbers of people “who come to faith as a result of intellectual exchanges alone” is small, an intellectually robust case for Christianity can be made.

 For those who think that all statements must be “provable in a test tube”, he offers the reasonable rebuttal that it means rejecting “ethics, aesthetics and much culture, as well as spirituality.”

 And to those who think that civilised, enlightened behaviour can be upheld without benefit of religious belief (the position of intellectual elites in Britain), he adds a warning obvious to those who regard human nature as deeply flawed:

 “Principles such as human rights and human dignity may not automatically survive, once commitment to the infinite value of every life has faded away.”
 Some would say we have already entered this dangerous territory.

 One of the most interesting sections of the book is Shortt’s advocacy of St Thomas Aquinas’s argument for a first cause.
 Science is not “all-encompassing” and there cannot be “a naturalistic explanation for existence”.
 In other words, despite all the conjectures and hypotheses of scientists such as Richard Dawkins, it isn’t possible or credible that “something” could emerge spontaneously from “nothing”.